I'm Amanda and this is Pearl & Birch

 Winnipeg did not offer my ideal solution so I decided to create exactly what I was looking for.

 And now I am sharing it with you!

-I love to write and create.
-I am a visual person who loves the concept of self expression through clothing.
+I love clothing, but I also love to write and create.
+I am a visual person who enjoys the concept of self expression through clothing.
 Orsola De Castro, co-founder of Fashion Revolution describe clothing as "or chosen skin...we communicate who we are, to an extent, through our clothing."
-Pearl & Birch Wedding Consignments is a bridal boutique that connects former brides and their wedding items to future brides .
+Pearl & Birch Wedding Consignments is a bridal boutique that aims to connect former brides and their wedding items to future brides .
 Our vision is to foster a community of conscious consumers and educate brides (and other dress seekers!) on the benefits of buying local and previously loved.
+And we do this through the idea that style comes before fashion and secondhand can be a first choice.
 We are the only full service wedding consignment store serving the Prairies.
 Pearl & Birch offers alterations, customization and dry cleaning to any client in need of modestly priced, professionally executed tailoring and cleaning.

 Alongside operating an ethical business, we have designed a space that is comfortable, elegant and inspiring.
 We are proud to share that 80% of our interiors, equipment and fixtures come previously loved and were repurposed or upcycled.
 Whenever possible, it is the principle of Pearl & Birch Wedding Consignments to remain committed to providing greener business practices and supporting the community and collaborating with local businesses.

 As a mother and advocate, I have always been proud to promote environmental awareness, women owned businesses and locally made products.
 I welcome you to join us in our efforts to continue the conversations about the planet we live on and the effects consumerism has on our global and local community.
 I can't wait to meet you!